 Students may enroll in a variety of bachelor's degree programs in architecture, although a Bachelor of Architecture program is most common for aspiring architects.
-Students can find these programs through the architecture schools at many 4-year universities.
+Students can find these programs through the architecture schools at many 4-year colleges and universities.

 - A bachelor's of science or arts in architecture is not recognized by the NAAB, so those degrees only qualify students for intern roles or might be used as preparation for an accredited master's program.